 A secondary goal of splint therapy is the confirmation of the initial diagnosis and will facilitate the preview of any definitive dental treatment needs.

 For example, some patients may require orthodontics (braces) to move the teeth into a more optimal bite alignment or in others, the teeth may simple be reshaped or polished into a healthier orientation for both the teeth and jaw joints.
-David G. Jones DDS has seen successes in complex cases benefit greatly from coordinated therapy with other medical care providers: the fields of physical therapy, chiropractic, and massage are examples.
+The doctors have seen successes in complex cases benefit greatly from coordinated therapy with other medical care providers: the fields of physical therapy, chiropractic, and massage are examples.

 Maintenance of the Bite Splint